-Exploration Review, pre-2018
+Exploration Review (Pre-2018)

-A review of all the litho-geochemical data by Inmet indicated that a large halo with gold values greater than 200 ppb is present around Z87 and J4/J5 Zones.
-Compilation of drill hole data for holes drilled away from the Troilus deposit has shown that there are a number of holes with gold values greater than 200 ppb over ten metres.
+A review of all the lithogeochemical data by Inmet indicated that a large halo with gold values greater than 200 ppb is present around Z87 and J Zones.
+Compilation of drillhole data for holes drilled away from the Troilus deposit has shown that there are multiple holes with gold values greater than 200 ppb over 10 m.
 Systematic drilling of all these zones was undertaken by previous owner companies between 1997 and 2004.
-Some exploration drilling was completed during this period around the old mine, however, mineralization of the continuity and grade of the main were not found.
+Some exploration drilling was completed during this period around the old mine; however, mineralization of the continuity and grade of the main zones were not found.

 In 2000, a 500 m long anomalous gold envelope, named the SW Zone, with similar characteristics to Z87 was discovered at the southwest end of the Troilus diorite.
-Several drill holes were drilled in early 2005 using Ingersoll Rand DML downhole hammer drill rigs to investigate the potential of having near surface mineralized material that could be mined and trucked to the Troilus mill.
+Several drillholes were drilled in early 2005 using Ingersoll Rand DML downhole hammer drill rigs to investigate the potential of having near surface mineralized material that could be mined and trucked to the Troilus mill.

-Troilus, 2018 - Present
+Troilus (2018 to Present)

-Field mapping and prospecting work in 2018 and 2019 supported Troilus' team to improve the understanding of the lithological and structural controls on gold mineralization across the property and confirmed the overall potential for extending the current known limits of the main mineralized zones.
+Field mapping and prospecting work in 2018 and 2019 provided support for the Troilus team to improve the understanding of the lithological and structural controls on gold mineralization across the Property and confirmed the overall potential for extending the current known limits of the main mineralized zones.

-The field exploration programs on the northeastern half of the Troilus Project (formerly Troilus North), were to evaluate the overall mineralization potential along the trend from the known deposits and to the northeast.
+The field exploration programs on the north-eastern half of the Property (formerly Troilus North), were to evaluate the overall mineralization potential along the trend from the known deposits and to the northeast.
 The field exploration included geological mapping, soil geochemistry sampling and channel sampling.